canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 ## Snap removal

-The remodelling process does not automatically remove snaps which are no longer marked as `required` or `optional` in the new model assertion.
+The remodeling process does not automatically remove snaps which are no longer marked as `required` or `optional` in the new model assertion.
 Those snaps stay in the system and keep receiving updates, but since they are no longer required by the model, it is possible to remove them.

 The general practice is that either the operator who invoked `snap remodel` command, or the management agent which started the remodel process, is responsible for requesting removal of said snaps.
 If snap data is no longer needed, the remove request should include the `purge` option to remove all data associated with the removed snap.

-(ref-remodelling_offline-remodelling)=
+(ref-remodelling_offline-remodeling)=
-## Offline remodelling
+## Offline remodeling

 A network connection is not required if there is local access to: